EBX78/telegram-bot/README.md

 /donate
 Donate

-* you just need a token and api key from Coinmarketcap
+* you just need a token from botfather (telegram bot)
+* and api key from Coinmarketcap